knakk/rdf2rdf/README.md

 Provided that `GOPATH/bin` is on your `PATH`, you're good to go.

-When the tool has been proven stable and complete, I can provide binaries for the most common OS'es for download.
+When the tool has proven stable and complete, I can provide binaries for the most common OS'es for download.

 ## Usage
 <pre>